 Staff had the skills, knowledge and experience to carry out their roles.
+For example, one of the dental nurses had completed training in impression taking and another had done the radiography qualification.

-For example, staff new to the practice had a period of induction based on a structured induction programme.
+Staff new to the practice had a period of induction based on a structured induction programme.
+We saw the induction documentation for a new dentist.
+This was detailed and included information about the NHS monitoring system, record keeping and infection prevention and control.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.